Updated on May 5, 2022

 Milford, MA

 Maureen and Robin opened CraftRoots in 2015.
 Then, and even now, the brewery is one of only a handful of Queer- and woman-owned breweries in the state.
 At CraftRoots’ taproom, the goal is to make people feel comfortable drinking beer no matter how they identify.
-And while Queer representation may still remain small in the industry, folks like Maureen and Robin are setting the standard for equality and inclusion.
+And while Queer representation may remain small in the industry, folks like Maureen and Robin are setting the standard for equality and inclusion.

 DC Brau